-Humor is a literary tool that makes audience laugh, or that intends to induce amusement or laughter.
-Its purpose is to break the monotony, boredom and tedium, and make the audience’s nerves relaxed.
-The writer uses different techniques, tools, words and even full sentences in order to bring to light the new and funny sides of life.
-Humor is often found literature, theater, movies and advertising, where the major purpose is to make the readers and the audience happy.
+Humor is a literary tool that makes audiences laugh, or that intends to induce amusement or laughter.
+Its purpose is to break the monotony, boredom, and tedium, and make the audience’s nerves relax.
+The writer uses different techniques, tools, words, and even full sentences in order to bring to light new and funny sides of life.
+Humor is often found in literature, theater, movies, and advertising, where the major purpose is to make the audience happy.

 Types of Humor

-There are several types of devices, which create humor.
+There are several types of devices that create humor.
 Humor is, in fact, the end product and not the device itself.
-These devices are;
+These devices are:

 “No, don’t you worry; these country jakes won’t ever think of that.
 Besides, you know, you’ll be in costume, and that makes all the difference in the world; Juliet’s in a balcony, enjoying the moonlight before she goes to bed, and she’s got on her night- gown and her ruffled nightcap.
 Here are the costumes for the parts.”

 In this example, the duke is unable to notice the silliness of his own actions, instead he makes comments on the low level of understanding of the country jakes.